Exactly as the title says, this Rosemary Balsamic Salad Dressing goes with everything. It’s delicious drizzled on salads, veggies, entrees, etc!

 Hope this helps when you’re shopping for vinegar.
 If you’ve found one that you like that’s not on this list, stick with it!
 We really enjoy the Kirkland Signature Aged Balsamic Vinegar which is available at Costco.
 It’s another award-winning vinegar.
 A group of chefs, caterers, and restaurant consultants did a blind taste-test of supermarket balsamics and chose Kirkland as their favorite!

-So easy to throw together!
+This Rosemary Balsamic Salad Dressing is SO easy to throw together!

 Back to our Rosemary Balsamic Salad Dressing – although this dressing is super easy to make, I often prepare a double batch because we go through it so quickly.
 In addition to being delicious on just about any green or vegetable salad, this dressing is also wonderful drizzled over chicken, salmon, shrimp, pork… I’m sure you’ll find lots more ways to enjoy it!